A FEW OF THE

 God loves every person He creates, and He

 counts every single one as valuable.
-The Rapture may be seen as a parallel to the Exodus
+The Rapture may be seen (1) as a parallel to the pre-Jesus Exodus

-willing to believe in Jesus, He has guaranteed that eternal salvation is freely offered
+all persons He created.
+This eternal salvation is freely offered

 (and constantly available until you die) to every human.
 Don't take a chance on sudden